 Bert’s solution is to be cautious and only invest $5,000 of the working capital investment into the Easter product line reserving $45,000 for the traditional springtime products.
 The margin is the same for both; remember any order less than $50,000 drops margin from 60% to 55%.
 The risk is significantly less and he brings in some new product for his customers.

 With Bert’s Hardware, he is managing the working capital resources to optimize his income and minimize risk.
 Notice that his production to final sales time frame is almost three months for the springtime products.
 This has a bearing on his inventory turnover rate and current ratio.
 But remember, in small business the most important business principle is gross profit in dollars, not margin as a percentage, profit in dollars.

 Bert’s Hardware working capital cycle approaches the extreme maximum for the definition of a short production and sales period.
 Remember these shorter working capital cycles are managed with existing sales and corresponding cash flow from sales.
 In addition, cash comes from collection of accounts receivable.
-So how are longer production and sales flow cycles managed?
+How are longer production and sales flow cycles managed?